 We use the Zoom platform – just click a link to join – and my portion is recorded so you can listen to it at another time if you like.

-We’ll also send you the free Just One Thing newsletter from Rick Hanson, with a simple yet powerful practice each week.
+We’ll also send you Rick’s free newsletters and updates.
 You can unsubscribe at any time, and your email address will never be shared or sold.

 You can find answers to commonly asked questions here!